jimmybombimmy/dotifiles/README.md

 ```bash
 xcode-select --install
 ```

 2. Clone repo into new hidden directory.

+**Note** Make sure this directory is in the same directory as other dotfile directorys (such as .oh-my-zsh)

 ```bash
 # Use SSH (if set up)...
 git clone git@github.com:jimmybombimmy/dotfiles ~/.dotfiles